haddadzineddine/TypeScript-Fundamentals-in-One-Place/README.md

 - enum
 - tuple

-`1- The any type :` when you declare a variable and don't initialize it , the typescript compiler will assume that variable is type of `any` which means you can assign any type of data into it , here is an example :
+`1- The Any Type :` when you declare a variable and don't initialize it , the typescript compiler will assume that variable is type of `any` which means you can assign any type of data into it , here is an example :

 ```typescript
 let anyType; // let anyType: any